Endogen/Telegram-Kraken-Bot/README.md

 - __user_id__ Your user ID.
 The bot will only reply to messages from this user.
 If you don't know your user ID, send a message to `userinfobot` and he will reply your ID

 - __bot_token__ The token that identifies your bot.
-You will get this from 'BotFather' when you create your bot
+You will get this from 'BotFather' when you create your bot.
+If you don't know how to register your bot, follow [these instructions](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

 - __password_needed__ (_currently not used_) If you want to use the bot with a password, set this to `true`, otherwise to `false`